-Now, having written here on this website for more than a decade, I could easily say, "No problem Confused Cathy, I've got you covered.
+Now, having written here on this website for more than a decade, I could easily say, "No problem, I've got you covered.
 Just pop over to my blog and read from the beginning.
 Just a quick one thousand or so posts to get through and by the end, all will be crystal clear."
 These days, listening to a good health podcast is much easier.

-This is ultimately at the root of why Josh and I wanted to start the Today Is The Day Podcast.
+This is ultimately at the root of why Josh and I wanted to start the Today Is The Day Podcast – and why we continue to create new episodes.

-We wanted to be that voice of reason that could break through the clutter, the noise, the trends, and the blogs, podcasts, books, documentaries and experts that are all, in most cases, perfectly brilliant, but that also serve to perfectly contradict each other and confuse you in the process.
+We want to be that voice of reason to break through the clutter, the noise, the trends, and the blogs, podcasts, books, documentaries and experts that are all, in most cases, perfectly brilliant, but that also serve to perfectly contradict each other and confuse you in the process.

 The big question that everyone is trying to answer is: "What do I need to do for my health?
 My partner's health?
 My child's health?"
 The answer is remarkably simple and the most complicated of all because there isn't an answer.
 There is no single solution for every human on the planet and as such, there is no single expert who has all the answers for everyone, nor a single dietary protocol, supplement, or approach that will work for everyone.
 However, there are big and important considerations that do apply to most people, most of the time.
 These big considerations aren't flashy, exciting or newsworthy and because of this, we overlook them as we hunt through the details in the hopes of finding that one missing bit that will solve everything.
 Health just doesn't work that way, though.